Efficient simulation of logical magic state preparation protocols

 Additionally, the result from Theorem~\ref{thm:standard-protocol-error-prop} naturally upper-bounds the size of a Clifford error propagated through a Shor-style protocol.
 For instance, a circuit-level error on a stabilizer measurement ancilla qubit will spread to at most a \textit{single} data qubit rather than $w_c$ qubits due to transversality of the stabilizer measurement.
 Likewise, an error on a PSC measurement ancilla qubit would also only spread to at most \textit{single} data qubit instead of $\ell$ disjoint subsystems.
 As a result, the number of gates in a Clifford error propagated through a Shor-style protocol, originating from an ancilla qubit, would no longer have a dependence on $w_c$ or $\ell$.
 Hence we obtain the following result:

-\begin{corollary} Consider a Shor-style protocol consisting of $r = r_S + r_L$ rounds of stabilizer ($r_S$) and PSC ($r_L$) measurements, with $M'$ error locations.
+\begin{corollary} Consider a Shor-style protocol \footnote{Corollary 2 holds similarly for Steane and Knill-type error correction.} consisting of $r = r_S + r_L$ rounds of stabilizer ($r_S$) and PSC ($r_L$) measurements, with $M'$ error locations.
 Any error configuration on these $M'$ error locations propagates through this protocol to a Clifford error consisting of $O\left(M'r^2w_q\right)$ one- and two-qubit Clifford gates. \end{corollary}

 One practical downside of using $|\text{CAT}\rangle$ states is its sizable ancilla overhead.
 Additionally, each $|\text{CAT}\rangle$ state has to be prepared and verified prior to performing measurements to maintain fault-tolerance \cite{shor1997faulttolerantquantumcomputation}.
-If post-selection is being employed, this would mean incurring a much lower acceptance rate to prepare high-fidelity magic states.
+If postselection is being employed, this would mean incurring a much lower acceptance rate to prepare high-fidelity magic states.

 As such in many practical scenarios, it is helpful to use flag qubits~\cite{Yoder_2017,Chao_2018a,Chao_2018b,Chamberland_2018,Chamberland:2020axi}.
 Flag qubit-based syndrome measurement schemes are engineered to detect when low-weight (correctable) faults propagate to faults with weight larger than $\lfloor (d-1)/2 \rfloor$, for code distance $d$.
 More precisely, a circuit is called a \textit{$t$-flag circuit} \cite{Chamberland_2018}, for $t = \lfloor (d-1)/2 \rfloor$, if all $v \leq t$ circuit faults that propagate to an error weight $> v$ are detected.
 Hence, such a $t$-flag circuit would require \textit{at most} $t$ ancilla qubits to detect an adversarial spread of errors.